-Review: COOPS reveals his best work to date on ‘Lost Soul 2’
+Review: Coops reveals his best work to date on ‘Lost Soul 2’

 One of the game’s best returns with a noteworthy piece.